Volunteer

 What you do on a daily basis as a volunteer is flexible and depends on your knowledge, abilities, professional training, and the needs of the organization.
 Flexibility and patience are two of the most important qualities that we expect of our volunteers.

-More information about each area of work, the role of the volunteer and conditions of coexistence in Piña Palmera can be found in the volunteer manual , in the corresponding sections of this web page.
+More information about each work area, the daily activities of volunteers and the conditions here are available in the volunteer manual and in the corresponding sections of this website.

 If you have further questions after reading the manual, do not hesitate to contact us!